dhable/caffeinatedideas.com/_posts/2013-08-29-taming-nodejs-with-clojurescript.md

 The more exciting gains from Clojurescript come in the form of [core.async][core-async-web] and [core.typed][core-typed-web] modules from the Clojure community.
 Without the need to change the runtime environment or the compiler, the community is bring asynchronous, type safe development to node.js.
-It's very compelling to be freed from nested callbacks and also have the option to enforce some type correctness in my code.
-The best part is that it's not a hard requirement so I can still prototype without defining types until I have a better understanding of the problem domain.
+It\'s very compelling to be freed from nested callbacks and also have the option to enforce some type correctness in my code.
+The best part is that it\'s not a hard requirement so I can still prototype without defining types until I have a better understanding of the problem domain.